greenthings/Lena-Chamna/content/post/concurrency_programming_thread_and_queue.md

 * 큐와 스레드를 이해하기에 앞서 [공식문서](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/ConcurrencyandApplicationDesign/ConcurrencyandApplicationDesign.html#//apple_ref/doc/uid/TP40008091-CH100-SW1)에 있는 **GCD**(*Grand Central Dispatch*)에 대한 개념을 알고 갑시다.<br>
   (추가로 [이 자료](https://hcn1519.github.io/articles/2018-05/concurrent_programming)도 한 번 읽어보시면 좋을 것 같습니다 :) )

   > One of the technologies for starting tasks asynchronously is ***Grand Central Dispatch (GCD)***.
 This technology takes the thread management code you would normally write in your own applications and moves that code down to the system level.
-All you have to do is define the tasks you want to execute and add them to an appropriate **dispatch queue**. _**GCD takes care of creating the needed threads and of scheduling your tasks to run on those threads**._ Because _the thread management is now part of the system_, **GCD provides a holistic approach to task management and execution, providing better efficiency than traditional threads.**
+All you have to do is define the tasks you want to execute and add them to an appropriate **dispatch queue**. _**GCD takes care of creating the needed threads and of scheduling your tasks to run on those threads**._ Because _the thread management is now part of the system_, **GCD provides a holistic approach to task management and execution, providing better efficiency than traditional threads.**<br>
   > **출처**: [Concurrency and Application Design](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/ConcurrencyandApplicationDesign/ConcurrencyandApplicationDesign.html#//apple_ref/doc/uid/TP40008091-CH100-SW1)

   >   In the past, if an asynchronous function did not exist for what you want to do, you would have to write your own asynchronous function and create your own threads.
-But now, OS X and iOS provide technologies to allow you to perform any task asynchronously **_without having to manage the threads yourself._**
+But now, OS X and iOS provide technologies to allow you to perform any task asynchronously **_without having to manage the threads yourself._**<br>
   > **출처**: [Concurrency and Application Design](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/ConcurrencyandApplicationDesign/ConcurrencyandApplicationDesign.html#//apple_ref/doc/uid/TP40008091-CH100-SW1)